 Putnam Investor Services, Inc., an affiliate of Putnam Management, provides investor servicing agent functions to the fund.
-Putnam Investor Services, Inc. received fees for investor servicing for class A, class B, class C and class Y shares that included (1) a per account fee for each direct and underlying non-defined contribution account (retail account) of the fund; (2) a specified rate of the fund's assets attributable to defined contribution plan accounts; and (3) a specified rate based on the average net assets in retail accounts.
-Putnam Investor Services, Inc. has agreed that the aggregate investor servicing fees for each fund's retail and defined contribution accounts for these share classes will not exceed an annual rate of 0.25% of the fund's average assets attributable to such accounts.
+Putnam Investor Services, Inc. received fees for investor servicing for class A, class B, class C, class M, class R and class Y shares that included (1) a per account fee for each direct and underlying non-defined contribution account (retail account) of the fund; (2) a specified rate of the fund's assets attributable to defined contribution plan accounts; and (3) a specified rate based on the average net assets in retail accounts.
+Putnam Investor Services, Inc. has agreed that the aggregate investor servicing fees for each fund's average assets attributable to such accounts for these share classes will not exceed an annual rate of 0.25% of the fund's average assets attributable to such accounts.

 Class R6 shares paid a monthly fee based on the average net assets of class R6 shares at an annual rate of 0.05%.

 During the reporting period, the expenses for each class of shares related to investor servicing fees were as follows: